-While viruses of homeothermic animals are cultured at uniform temperatures, fish viruses have wider, but specific, temperature tolerances in fish cell cultures at lower temperatures.
+Although viruses of homeothermic animals are cultured at uniform temperatures, fish viruses have wider, but specific, temperature tolerances in fish cell cultures at lower temperatures.
 Because of this relatively defined temperature range, variation in temperature may enable control, although often it merely induces latency.
-Because many viral diseases of fish are geographically limited, regulatory agencies and fish farms in disease-free areas consider them exotic diseases and require certification of introduced stocks.
-Many produce high mortality in young fish and little or no losses in adults, which may become carriers.
+Because many viraldiseasesoffish are geographically limited, regulatory agencies and fish farms in disease-free areas consider them exotic diseases and require certification of introduced stocks.
+Many result in high mortality in young fish and little or no losses in adults, which may become carriers.
 For these reasons, avoidance of carriers and certification of SPF replacement stocks are frequently required.
 Specific testing procedures are available.
-Most vaccines used for control of fish diseases are for bacterial agents; however, use of vaccines to control some viral diseases is being introduced.
-Drugs are not effective, although antibiotics and other drugs may be used to control secondary bacterial infections.
-Management techniques that minimize stress and crowding, biosecurity measures, and temperature manipulation hold the greatest promise for control of piscine viral diseases.
+Most vaccines used for control offishdiseases are for bacterial agents; however, use of vaccines to control some viraldiseases is being introduced.
+Drugs are not effective; however, antibiotics and other drugs may be used to control secondary bacterial infections.
+Management techniques that minimize stress and crowding, biosecurity measures, and temperature manipulation hold the greatest promise for control of piscine viraldiseases.

-One of the oldest recognized fish diseases, carp pox is caused by cyprinid herpesvirus-1.
-Pox lesions may occur on other species of fish, and are sometimes referred to as fish pox.
+One of the oldest recognized fishdiseases, carp pox is caused by Cyprinid herpesvirus-1 (CyHV-1).
+Pox lesions may be seen on other species offish and are sometimes referred to as fish pox.
 Lesions typically are smooth and raised and may have a milky appearance.
 They are benign, non-necrotizing areas of epidermal hyperplasia.
-Severe cases may result in development of papillomatous growths, and these may be a site of complicating bacterial infection.
+Severe cases may result in development of papillomatous growths, which may be a site of complicating bacterial infection.
 Generally, lesions are self-limiting and of minimal clinical significance.
-Carp pox can be a significant problem with koi because the aesthetic quality, and hence the market value, of the animal is severely compromised.
-For the serious koi enthusiast, carp pox-affected fish should be culled, preferably during quarantine.
-Surgical removal of pox lesions has not been rewarding.
+Carp pox can be a significant problem in koi because their aesthetic quality, and hence market value, is severely compromised.
+For the serious koi enthusiast, fish affected with carp pox should be culled, preferably during quarantine.
+Surgical removal of the lesions has not been rewarding.

-Koi herpesvirus (KHV), caused by cyprinid herpesvirus-1, was first recognized in 1996.
-It is currently widespread in the USA and is considered endemic.
-Confirmed cases must be reported to the state veterinarian and USDA Area Veterinarian in Charge.
+Koi herpesvirus (KHV), caused by Cyprinid herpesvirus-3 (CyHV-3), was first recognized in 1996.
+It is widespread in the USA and considered endemic.
+Confirmed cases must be reported to the State Veterinarian and the USDA Area Veterinarian in Charge.
 Because the disease is endemic, regulating bodies report its occurrence to the OIE, but they do not require specific action, such as depopulation, when the disease is reported.

 KHV causes clinical disease in koi and common carp.
 Goldfish and grass carp are refractory to clinical disease but may serve as carriers.
 Koi that are exposed, but survive, may also serve as carriers.
-Clinical disease occurs at water temperatures of 72–81°F (22–27°C), with maximum mortality at temperatures of 72–78°F (22–25.5°C).
-Mortality rates can reach 80–100%.
-Fish of any age are susceptible, but mortality rates may be higher in younger fish, especially fry.
-The most obvious lesions are seen on gill tissues, which are severely affected and develop a mottled red and white appearance, with obvious hemorrhage in some cases.
-An important differential diagnosis is columnaris disease (see Bacterial Diseases of Fish).
+Clinical disease is seen at water temperatures of 72°–81°F (22°–27°C), with maximal mortality at temperatures of 72°–78°F (22°–25.5°C).
+Mortality rates can reach 80%–100%.
+Fishof any age are susceptible, but mortality rates may be higher in younger fish, especially fry.
+The most obvious lesions are seen on gill tissues, which are severely affected and develop a mottled red and white appearance with obvious hemorrhage in some cases.
 Affected fish are lethargic, swim at the surface, and may show behavioral signs of respiratory distress.
 The presence of severe bacterial or parasitic disease may mask the fact that KHV is the primary cause of gill lesions.
 The disease is transmitted horizontally by exposure to sick or carrier fish and also by exposure to contaminated water, substrate, or equipment.

 When KHV is suspected, affected fish can be shipped to a laboratory for confirmation.
 Freshly dead specimens shipped on ice and received within 24 hr should be adequate.
 PCR or virus isolation and identification can be used to confirm the infection in dead animals.
 Because of the value of koi, there is significant demand for nonlethal testing protocols.
-Blood, gill tissue from biopsy, feces, or mucus may be used to assess the status of suspect fish.
-A positive cell culture from any of these samples indicates active infection.
-A positive PCR test indicates virus is present; infection may be active or the fish may be a carrier.
+Blood, gill tissue from biopsy, feces, or mucus may be used to assess the status of moribund fish.
+It is important to note these tests can result in false-negatives if performed on clinically normal fish.
 Indirect tests using blood samples, including ELISA or virus neutralization, are less straightforward.
-Negative test results could indicate a true negative or alternatively that the infection is in its early stages and the fish has not yet developed a measurable antibody response.
-A negative test result could potentially be obtained from a previously infected animal that has had a decrease in circulating antibody; however, such an animal could still function as a carrier.
-There is a misperception among some hobbyists that a negative blood test is an adequate screening test to rule out carrier status.
-Practitioners should communicate this clearly to clients, as it is easily misunderstood.
+Negative test results could indicate a true negative or, alternatively, that the infection is in its early stages and the fish has not yet developed a measurable antibody response.
+A negative test result could potentially be obtained from a previously infected fish that has had a decrease in circulating antibody; however, such a fish could still function as a carrier.
+There is a misconception among some hobbyists that a negative blood test is an adequate screening test to exclude carrier status.
+Practitioners should communicate this clearly to owners, because it is easily misunderstood.

 If KHV infection is confirmed in a population of koi, depopulation is strongly recommended.
 Surviving fish are carriers and can serve as a source of infection for naive fish.
-Although mortality decreases or stops as water temperature approaches 86°F (30°C), survivors are likely to retain carrier status and therefore put other populations at risk.
+Although mortality decreases or stops as water temperature approaches 86°F (30°C), survivors will retain carrier status and therefore put other populations at risk.

 Prevention of KHV is best accomplished with careful quarantine protocols.
 A minimum quarantine of 30 days at 75°F (24°C) is recommended to minimize the chance of introducing KHV to an established population of koi.
-If disease develops during the quarantine period, fish should be worked up with special consideration for ruling out KHV.
-Blood tests for KHV antibody can augment but should never replace quarantine.
+If disease develops during the quarantine period, fish should be evaluated with special consideration for excluding KHV.
 After quarantine, a new fish may be placed in an isolated area with a few fish from the established population and monitored for signs of disease for at least 2 wk as an added precaution.
 If koi are taken to shows, quarantine protocols should be followed every time they return.
-Koi enthusiasts should be strongly encouraged to attend English-style shows (as compared to Japanese-style shows) where competing fish are not placed in a common container.
+Koi enthusiasts should be strongly encouraged to attend English-style shows (versus Japanese-style shows), where competing fish are not placed in a common container.

 Spring Viremia of Carp (SVC)

-This acute, virulent, usually hemorrhagic disease of cultured carp is caused by Rhabdovirus carpio.
+This acute, virulent, usually hemorrhagic disease of cultured carp is caused by a Vesiculovirus that, like VHS, is a member of the Rhabdoviridae family.
 The disease is listed as notifiable by the OIE.
 Historically, it was reported in Europe and the former USSR; however, several outbreaks have been reported in the USA between 2002–2007, in both wild fish and cultured ornamental koi.
-The disease is considered a foreign animal disease in the USA and must be reported.
-SVC causes disease in common carp, including koi, as well as grass, bighead, silver, and crucian carp.
+SVC is considered a foreign animal disease in the USA and must be reported.
+It causes disease in common carp, including koi, as well as grass, bighead, silver, and crucian carp.
 Limited experience suggests that common goldfish may be susceptible.

 This typically chronic, viral infection of wild or captive marine and freshwater fish is caused by an icosahedral DNA virus of the Iridoviridae family.
-Infection may be manifest by benign cauliflower-like lesions typically located on fins.
-The disease affects a wide range of fish and is generally considered global.
-Within the aquarium trade, painted glass fish are commonly infected.
+Infection may be manifest by benign, cauliflower-like lesions typically located on fins.
+The disease affects a wide range offish and is generally considered to have a global distribution.
+Within the aquarium trade, painted glass fish and marine tropical fishes such as the anemonefishes (Pomacentridae), marine angels (Pomacanthidae), and butterflyfishes (Chaetodontidae) are susceptible.
 Presumptive diagnosis is based on the presence of enlarged fibroblasts (up to 1 mm), which are easily visualized with a light microscope.
 Microscopic examination typically reveals the appearance of grape-like clusters of virus-laden cells.
 Diagnosis is confirmed histologically.
 Feulgen-positive cytoplasmic inclusions and a hypertrophied nucleus are pathognomonic.
 The disease is usually self-limiting but is of aesthetic concern.